 Often, when people talk about minimalism or simple living, the idea of what is really essential comes up quickly.
 What are essentials really?
-Most minimalists, even Leo Babauta, the most well known and possibly most extreme, does not consider minimalism equivalent to renunciation or living a monastic lifestyle.
+Most minimalists, even Leo Babauta, the most well known, does not consider minimalism equivalent to renunciation or living a monastic lifestyle.
 What is essential is of course food and water, clothing, and shelter, but cutting back to only these things would likely result in a pretty miserable life for most of us.
 It certainly doesn’t sound overly appealing to me.
 Essentials, in relation to minimalist living, therefore, must be more open ended than that.
 With all this in mind, and purely as an example, I’d like to offer the list of my essentials, which, by no means is meant to apply to anyone else.
 You’re mileage may vary:

 1. What I wear: T-shirts and button down collared shirts, in solid colors, jeans, and a couple pairs of shorts.
 I just like the simplicity of it.
 I do have a small collection of dress clothes, but not that many as I really don’t need a ton.
 I only have maybe three pairs of shorts, but given the weather in the northwest, this has never been much of an issue.
 Best of all this makes getting dressed in the morning a breeze: Everything I have goes together.

 2. What I eat: Plant foods.
 Fruits, veggies, rice, grains, etc. I still eat meat in limited quantities, but cut red meat from my diet entirely.
 These days I’m mostly pescetarian verging on vegan.
 There are a number of reasons to make this change, but for me its mostly personal: I feel healthier and more energetic without gluten and animal products in my diet.
 However, living in the northwest, I don’t think I’ll ever be able to give up seafood.